 Washington DC’s homeless population is nearly double the national average due to the high cost of living.
 The city grows by thousands of residents annually, creating a great need to maintain and expand housing options for low- to moderate-income, homeless and at-risk families.

-60% of low-income people in DC are rent-burdened, devoting over half their income to rent
+73% of extremely low-income people in DC are severely rent-burdened, devoting over half their income to rent

 Housing Up helps families find stable housing and paths to success.

 1,446 childrenserved in 2022

 900familiescurrently served by Housing Up

 98% of families maintained stable housing in 2022

 Housing Up is recognized as a leading nonprofit affordable housing developer in the District of Columbia.
 Since 2010, we have developed or preserved 542 units of housing for low-income families, all of whom have incomes earn well below 60% of the area median income (AMI).
 Fifty-four of our affordable units house families with incomes below 30% of AMI.
 We are committed to building safe, vibrant communities through providing mixed-income affordable housing with resident services.

 PERMANENT SUPPORTIVE HOUSINGHousing Up’s permanent supportive housing (PSH) program is based on the national, rights-based “housing first” model, which focuses on quickly moving families experiencing homelessness into permanent housing with leases in their own names, and then providing additional supports and services as needed.
 PSH is specifically designed for chronically homeless families with mental health disabilities, a history of substance abuse and/or other physical health disabilities.
 These families need intensive support to remain in housing and are better able to move forward in their lives if they are first housed.